ADVERTISEMENT

 Mayor Patrick Brown looks on during the Diwali Mela festival at Sesquicentennial Park in Brampton, Ont., Friday, Nov.
 1, 2024.
 As Brampton deals with the fallout of two days of violent protests outside a Hindu temple, some cities in Ontario are considering enacting local laws that may see protests prohibited near institutions such as schools, hospitals and places of worship.
 THE CANADIAN PRESS/Andrew Lahodynskyj

-Brampton Mayor Patrick Brown said he plans to bring a motion to city council to consider such a bylaw after violence erupted as hundreds of demonstrators gathered Sunday outside the Hindu Sabha Mandir, which led to the arrest of three people.
+Brampton Mayor Patrick Brown has said he plans to ask city council to consider a bylaw that would ban protests at places of worship after violence erupted as hundreds of demonstrators gathered Sunday outside the Hindu Sabha Mandir, which led to the arrest of three people.

 That demonstration, initiated by Sikh separatists who seek an independent nation called Khalistan, spurred a counter-protest at the temple on Monday night, where police allege some in the crowd were carrying weapons and throwing objects.